Caiti Baker: 2015-2019: Solo work and Zinc

-2018 saw Baker continue her national tour which culminated with the release of the B6 project, a collection of songs that serve as an accompaniment to her debut album Zinc.
+In 2018 Baker continued her national tour, which culminated with the release of the B6 project, a collection of songs that serve as an accompaniment to her debut album Zinc.
 The 3-track EP titled B6 was digitally released, featuring songs left over from Zinc.
 The AIR Awards ceremony in that same year, included performances from BAD//DREEMS, Baker Boy, Alex the Astronaut, Fanny Lumsden, Stella Donnelly and Caiti Baker.